What is the IDEAS Global Challenge?

 How we help.

 Throughout the academic year, we offer students and their potential collaborators opportunities to meet one another at various events and share their ideas and expertise.
-Teams take part in an initial proposal review process, which provides feedback, funding for project development, and potential mentor matching.
+Teams take part in an initial proposal review process, which provides feedback, staff support, and potential mentor matching.